By: Theodore J. Griswold | Partner | firstname.lastname@example.org

 The Native American Law Internship provides an opportunity for two Native American law students to gain hands-on experience dealing with everyday legal issues facing Native American communities.
 Interns are involved in matters that deal with specific Indian law-related legal practice matters and other legal problems facing tribal governments and Native entities.
 Procopio Interns reach out to local Native American youth to provide guidance and inspiration regarding educational direction and opportunities.

 Interns join a nationwide network of the next generation of Native American Law attorneys in an active alumni program consisting of judicial clerks, governmental attorneys and associates at law firms.
 Following the internship, we remain active with our alumni to mentor and prepare them for their success in the industry.
-If you are interested in where the past interns have directed their professional paths following their summer at Procopio, see our Fall 2018 update here.
-Our most recent interns, Aaron Fournier and Summer Carmack, have returned to their final years at University of Oklahoma and University of Michigan Law Schools.
+Our most recent interns, Cole Bauman and Richard Frye, have returned to their final years at Arizona State University and University of California, Los Angeles Law Schools.

 To learn more about our practice area and legal issues affecting Native Americans, you may consider subscribing to our blog by clicking follow on the bottom left of this page.
 Then, each week, you will receive up-to-date information relating to law, policy and current events in Indian Country from Procopio attorneys and guest contributors.